wubw/wubw.github.io/_sources/2018/ai_for_smartcities.rst.txt

 There are different ways to categorize AI technology:

 * Classical rule based AI, Machine Learning, Deep learning
-* Supevised and unsupervised learning depends on whether the data is labled or not
+* Supervised and unsupervised learning depends on whether the data is labled or not
-* Regression or classification depends on whether the label is continous or not
+* Regression or classification depends on whether the label is continuous or not
-* In-house algorithem or cloud SaaS services
+* In-house algorithm or cloud SaaS services

 I am pretty sure there are other ways to categorize AI, and I do not want to be too technical in this blog and will talk about more in later blogs.
 One thing worth mentioning is all the above AI technical choices are relevant to Smart city context which depends on detailed scenario.